Introduction

 - Overseer election.
 If the overseer goes down, a new node will be elected to take its place.
 As a result, we have no SPOF.

-- Centralized configuration (Zookeeper).
-This feature can also be added to traditional architecture.
+- Centralized configuration (ZooKeeper).
+This feature can also be added to the traditional architecture.

 Complexity

-Out-of-the-box Hybris doesn’t support SolrCloud.
-Hybris knows nothing about the SolrCloud collections; it works with cores.
-In the SolrCloud model, it will need to work with the collections instead.
+Out of the box, Hybris doesn’t support SolrCloud.
+Hybris knows nothing about SolrCloud collections; it works with cores.
+In the SolrCloud model, it needs to work with collections instead.

 Solution